Depression and Suicide: Recognizing the Signs

 - Putting affairs in order such as making changes to their will

-Along with these behaviors, a person is at higher risk of attempting suicide if he or she has ever previously made a suicide attempt, has a chronic or terminal illness, is separated or divorced, is underemployed or unemployed, or has a family history of suicide.
+Along with these behaviors, someone who is depressed has a higher risk of attempting suicide if he or she has ever previously made a suicide attempt, has a chronic or terminal illness, is separated or divorced, is underemployed or unemployed, or has a family history of suicide.

 Be especially concerned about depression and suicide if a person exhibits any of these warning signs and has attempted suicide in the past.
 According to the American Foundation for Suicide Prevention, between 20%-50% of people who commit suicide tried before.